cao-exe/course-gen/README.md

   name: // name of schedule
   courses: // an array of references to Course documents
   priorityCount: // number of priority courses in the schedule
+  totalCredits: // total number of credits in the schedule
   createdAt: // timestamp
 }
 ```